 How to Handle Boundary Testing from a High-Conflict Ex After Divorce

 There’s plenty of advice about the importance of boundaries during divorce.
 For many, setting firm limits is essential to moving forward.
-But what’s not always discussed is how some exes will continue to test those boundaries—sometimes long after the divorce is finalized.
+But what’s not always discussed is how antagonistic or narcissistic exes will continue to test those boundaries, sometimes long after the divorce is finalized.

 Understanding Boundary Testing

-Adjusting to life after divorce takes time, whether the decision was yours or made for you.
-Setting and enforcing boundaries is a learning process for everyone involved.
-However, the more high conflict an individual is, the less likely they are to respect the boundaries you set.
+Adjusting to life after divorce takes time.
+Setting and enforcing boundaries is a learning process.
+However, the more high conflict an individual is, the less likely they are to respect the limits you set.

 Boundary testing is a tactic used to gauge your response and determine whether old patterns of control still work.
-It can be subtle or overt, ranging from emotional manipulation to legal intimidation.
-The goal is often the same: to see if you will revert to past behaviors of compliance or people-pleasing.
+It is a way for a narcissistic ex to see if you will revert to past behaviors of compliance.

 Some common reasons high-conflict individuals test boundaries include: